Organised crime in Australia

-Organised crime in Australia refers to the activities of various groups of crime families, organised crime syndicates or underworld activities including drug trafficking, contract killing, racketeering and other crimes in Australia.
+Organised Crime and Gangs in Australia refers to the activities of various groups of crime families, organised crime syndicates or underworld activities including drug trafficking, contract killing, racketeering and other crimes in Australia.

 European-Australian networks

 The Carlton Crew

 The Carlton Crew, based in Melbourne, is an Italian-Australian criminal organisation from Melbourne, Victoria.
 It was formed in the late 1970s and was named after the Melbourne suburb in which it is based.
 The organisation had a strong rivalry with the Honoured Society and the Calabrese Family, both of which were Calabrian 'Ndrangheta groups also based in Melbourne.
 The Carlton Crew had a strong role in the infamous Melbourne gangland killings.

 The Honoured Society

-The Honoured Society is a Calabrian 'Ndrangheta group based in Melbourne In 1963, it was reportedly involved in the Victoria Market Murders.
+The Honoured Society is a Calabrian 'Ndrangheta group based in Melbourne.
+In 1963, it was reportedly involved in the Victoria Market Murders.
 It was led by gangster Frank Benvenuto until his slaying in 2000.
 Tony Romeo, another high-ranking member, was shot in 2002.
 Ndrangheta operating in Australia include the Arena, Italiano, Muratore, Benvenuto and Condello clans.